 As it pertains to vows to God in general, it’s an Old Testament (OT) practice.
 Not a New Testament (NT) practice.
 Paul was under a vow (Acts 18:18), but he was a former pharisee deep in the Jewish religion and culture.
 It’s understandable that some of what he practiced before he came to Christ would carry over afterwards, for in the early days of the church there was a lot of discussion about what they were to apply from the OT (and continues to this day!)—however, I personally doubt if Paul had any questions about it.
 Furthermore, we don’t know the circumstances surrounding this vow.
 It may have been one of those situations where he “became as a Jew, in order to win Jews” (1 Cor 9:20).
 We just don’t know anything about it.
 So we certainly cannot use Paul as an example of practicing vows under the New Covenant.

 I’m not saying vows are wrong, necessarily, it’s just not taught in the NT as something we’re to practice.
 Paul himself did not teach the practice of vows.
 Therefore, I believe vows in general are unwise.
-It’s especially important to point out that vows are not taught in relation to church membership (whether to God, or to each other before God).
-Since it’s not taught in the NT, it’s bewildering to me why any church would impose vows as a requirement for membership (whether to God, or to each other before God).
+It’s especially important to point out that vows are not taught in relation to church membership.
+Since it’s not taught in the NT, it’s bewildering to me why any church would impose vows as a requirement for membership.
 In this case, I believe vows are wrong (unbiblical).
 Nowhere in the NT do we see vows required for membership in a local assembly.
 There are no instructions for it, nor are there any examples of it.
 This is a man-made, extra-biblical practice.
-As with the rest of the Christian life, the NT pattern for church membership should be followed—which requires only that one profess Christ as your Lord and Savior and be water baptized.
+As with the rest of the Christian life, the NT pattern for church membership should be followed—which requires only that one profess Christ as Lord and Savior and be water baptized.

 Think about this, what reason could there possibly be to put our devotion to Christ and His will under the umbrella of a vow?
 When we come to faith in Christ, it’s with the understanding that we are turning from our sins to live for Jesus.
 It’s with the understanding that we are committing our lives to serve a new Master.
 There’s no biblical support to turn this into a promise (vow) to keep, when the Holy Spirit has already created a change of heart within us.
 He’s given us a new desire to follow Christ and to live according to the Scriptures that were written and given to us by the same Spirit of God.
 These vows (promises, covenant) turn this work of grace into an unnecessary binding, the same type of binding that the law creates.
 Vows enslave the same way the law does (Gal 3:23).
 And as a reminder, vows were practiced under Old Covenant Law.
 Grace and vows are not compatible.
 It’s this sort of bondage that we’ve been set free from.
 Yet, we place ourselves back under a type of law which binds us with these church vows.